corrode/corrode.github.io/content/blog/simple/index.md

 Without simplicity, reliability is impossible (or at least hard to achieve).
 That's because simple systems have fewer moving parts to reason about.

-Good code is mostly boring; especially for production use.
+Good code is mostly boring, especially for production use.
 Simple is obvious.
 Simple is predictable.
 Predictable is good.